xboard/DeepLearning.ai/README.md

 # DeepLearning.ai
-My solutions for the programming assignments and some experiments.
+Programming assignment solutions and some personal experiments.